volusion/element/content/tutorials/proptypes.md

 ## Locate the Block Configuration and Schema

 Open up your block's code and find `/src/configs.js`.
-In that file you'll see `getConfigSchema`.
-This is where you tell Site Designer what configuration fields are available for your block.
+In that file, you'll see `getConfigSchema`—this is where you tell Site Designer what configuration fields are available for your block.
 Store admins will be able to edit the settings of your block using those fields.
 By default, `getConfigSchema` looks like this:

 ```javascript
 export const getConfigSchema = ElementPropTypes => {